Vvaradinov/evmos-erc20/README.md

 `5CE50C38D30F7C95EE50ACC842ACE8D1D7C1397B991259F0AF7B0780B079F958`

-This is the private key of the `vlad_validator` account which we use as the default contract deployer.
+This is the private key of the `vlad_validator` account which we will use to sign transactions as the default contract deployer.
 Make sure to note down your private key and keep it safe as we will need it later.

+**If you ever lose or forget your private key there is a utility script `keys_utils.sh` which will show you** **both private keys and hex addresses**

 A small CLI utility has been provided to deploy the ERC20 contract using the private key.
-In a new terminal window run the following command making sure you replace the private key with the one your own.
+In a new terminal window run the following command making sure you replace `deployer-private-key` with your own.

 `go run main.go deployContract deployer-private-key`